raspberrypilearning/lights-out/worksheet.md

 ## Turning lights on

 1. You can use Python to tell the Explorer HAT which lights to turn on and off.
-Add the new lines of code into your Python file, then run the program to see what it does:
+Add the following new lines of code into your Python file, then run the program to see what it does:

     ```python
     import explorerhat